nhb15/LUClinicDB_COMP453/README.md

 - Use a form to collect user data, as shown in our CRUD labs.

+**Registration Form**

 - Populate a field on a form or table from the database.
 This would most likely be for your update, and you can model this directly off of our examples in class.

 - Check for empty data fields.
 You can use the built-in validations for this.

 - Implement referential intergrity.
 Demonstrate what happens when it is violated.
-Or, if you constructed your program so that it can't be violated, demonstrate how it references a primary key and prevents a vioaltion of referential intergrity.
+Or, if you constructed your program so that it can't be violated, demonstrate how it references a primary key and prevents a violation of referential intergrity.
 For example, if employee has a foreign key deptNo that references the primary key deptNo in the relation Department.
 If you populate a drop-down box with existing department numbers, this will prevent the user from entering an invalid department number, thereby enforcing referential integrity.
 We did something similar in Lab-4-c.
 If you just have a text box, the user can enter a department number that doesn't exist, and you can demonstrate that this will cause a referential integrity error.
 Either method is fine, but be clear on what you are trying to achieve and demonstrate.

 - Use an appropriate structure for your project package.
 Any of the structures that we used in class is fine.
 I would recommend using the structure that we used for Lab-4-c, as that is a good starting point for the project.